-\paragraph{Homomorphic Encryption} Cloud computing is a scenario where one's privacy may be violated.
-In this scenario, one party wants to perform computations by outsourcing to another (possibly untrusted) party, \eg, training machine learning models on private data on a public cloud server.
-This can be achieved by homomorphic encryption, another important cryptographic primitive. {\em Homomorphic encryption} enables operations on encrypted data without access to the secret key.
-The existing fully homomorphic encryption (FHE) schemes are lattice-based constructions, and their security mainly relies on hardness assumptions of Learning With Error (LWE) problems.
-PALISADE~\cite{palisade}, TFHE~\cite{TFHE}, and HElib~\cite{Helib} serve as our FHE backends.
+\paragraph{Homomorphic Encryption.} Cloud computing may violate privacy.
+In this scenario, one party wants to perform computation by outsourcing to another (possibly untrusted) party, \eg, training machine learning models of private data on a public cloud server.
+This can be achieved by homomorphic encryption, another important cryptographic primitive. {\em Homomorphic encryption} enables operations on encrypted data.
+The PALISADE~\cite{palisade}, TFHE~\cite{TFHE}, and HElib~\cite{Helib} libraries serve as our FHE backends.
 They all implement asymmetric protocols that use a pair of public and private keys for encryption and decryption.
-TFHE implements a very fast gate-by-gate bootstrapping mechanism~\cite{chillotti2016faster, chillotti2017faster}.
-The TFHE library allows to evaluate an arbitrary Boolean circuit composed of binary gates, over encrypted data, without revealing any information.
-HElib implements the Brakerski-Gentry-Vaikuntanathan (BGV) scheme \cite{bgv}, along with many optimizations to make homomorphic evaluation run faster, focusing mostly on effective use of the Smart-Vercauteren cipher text packing techniques~\cite{cryptoeprint:2011:133} and the Gentry-Halevi-Smart optimizations \cite{cryptoeprint:2012:099}.
-The PALISADE library supports the BGV, BFV, and CKKS schemes and a more secure variant of the TFHE scheme, including bootstrapping.
-In cryptography, ciphertext and plaintext mean private information and public information respectively.
-In this paper, we may use those terms interchangeably.
+The TFHE library implements a very fast gate-by-gate bootstrapping mechanism~\cite{chillotti2016faster, chillotti2017faster}, and allows to evaluate a boolean circuit composed of binary gates over encrypted data.
+The HElib library implements many optimizations to make homomorphic evaluation run faster.
+The PALISADE library supports the BGV~\cite{bgv}, BFV~\cite{bfv1, bfv2}, and CKKS~\cite{ckks} schemes.
+In cryptography, ciphertext and plaintext mean private and public information, respectively.
+In this paper, we may use these terms interchangeably.

-\paragraph{Garbled Circuits} Yao's Garbled circuits \cite{yao1982protocols} is a two-party secure computation scheme for Boolean circuits against semi-honest adversaries.
-The main idea is that for each of the Boolean gates, one party (the circuit generator) generates a list of keys corresponding to all possible outputs, each encrypted by two keys corresponding to the two inputs that generates that output.
-This way, when the other party (the evaluator) reaches the gate, the evaluator should have two keys corresponding to the values of the two inputs, which means the evaluator will be able to correctly decrypt one of the values, and be able to continue on to the next gate.
+\paragraph{Garbled Circuits.} Yao's Garbled circuits \cite{yao1982protocols} is a two-party secure computation scheme for boolean circuits against semi-honest adversaries.
 Obliv-C \cite{oblivC} is the library that we use to support Yao's Garbled Circuits protocols.